Technology has changed society as whole, particularly in recent years.

 By incorporating an automated system in an institution, workflows are streamlined and made more efficient, including the decision process around copyright obligations.

 Where manual tasks were needed in the past, a true end-to-end system allows individuals to establish whether a particular piece of reading is in danger of breaching any legal obligations.
-Despite the fact that it’s important to understand the basic concepts of copyright laws in a broader sense, technology can make the lives of academic and library staff a lot easier.
+Despite the fact that it’s important to understand the basic concepts of copyright laws in a broader sense, technology can make the lives of faculty and library staff a lot easier.

 The time traditionally used for researching, reporting and evaluating a single piece of work is freed through automated library integration.